 The second study of the project investigates the evolutionary stability aspects of communication strategies of context signaling games.
 For a minimal example game, I show that three strategy types are evolutionarily stable, which are labeled as perfect signaling (PS), full ambiguity (FA), and partial ambiguity (PA).
 I show the conditions under which each of the system is stochastically stable (a refinement of evolutionary stability).
 Moreover, I show that PA systems (i) emerge most frequently under simple imitation dynamics by starting from a initially random distribution, and (ii) have the greatest basin of attraction under evolutionary dynamics, when sender costs (for complexity of production) and receiver costs (for effort of disambiguation) are minute and/or very similar (cf. Figure 2).
 The study is published as 'Evolutionary stability of ambiguity in context signaling games' in the journal 'Synthese'.

 The third study of the project investigates the context signaling (CS) game in three ways: formally, computationally, and in laboritory experiments.
 The formal evolutionary analysis of CS games shows that ambiguous signaling systems can achieve perfect information transfer and form evolutionarily stable states.
 Moreover, the computational analysis (multi-agent simulation experiments) of the CS game shows that ambiguous signaling systems have the same basin of attraction (=emergence probablity) than perfect signaling systems (one-to-one mapping between information states and signals) under a range of standard adaptive dynamics.
 We contrast these results with an experimental study, where pairs of participants play the CS game for multiple rounds with each other in the lab to develop a working signaling strategy.
 This comparison shows that unlike the virtual agents, human agents clearly prefer perfect signaling systems over ambiguous signaling systems (cf. Figure 3 left for computational results, and Figure 3 right for experimental results).
-Results are going to be published in the article 'The evolution of ambiguity in sender-receiver signaling games' in the journal 'Games'.
+The study is published as 'The evolution of ambiguity in sender-receiver signaling games' in the journal 'Games'.